Foreign relations of Guyana: International disputes

-All of the area west of the Essequibo River claimed by Venezuela; Suriname claims area east of the Upper Courantyne.
+All of the area west of the Essequibo River has at one point been under dispute, namely by Venezuela and Brazil.
+In 1899, the government in Caracas reluctantly accepted the Venezuelan-Guyanese border but later revived its claim to the Essequibo in 1962.
+Suriname has an ongoing dispute with Guyana and this pertains to the area east of the Upper Courantyne.

-Two neighbours have longstanding territorial disputes with Guyana.
-Since the 19th century, Venezuela has claimed all of Guyana west of the Essequibo River – 62% of Guyana's territory.
+Currently, two neighbours have longstanding territorial disputes with Guyana.
+Since the 19th century, Venezuela has claimed the majority or all of Guyana situated west of the Essequibo River – 62% of Guyana's territory.
 At a meeting in Geneva in 1966, the two countries agreed to receive recommendations from a representative of the UN Secretary General on ways to settle the dispute peacefully.
 Diplomatic contacts between the two countries and the Secretary General's representative continue.
+In December 2023, president Nicolás Maduro called for a public referendum which resulted in the government of Venezuela officially claiming ownership of the Essequibo, claim that resulted in the 2023 Guyana–Venezuela crisis.

 Neighbouring Suriname also claims the territory east of Guyana's New River, a largely uninhabited area of some 15000 km2 in southeast Guyana.
 Guyana and Suriname also disputed their offshore maritime boundaries.
 This dispute flared up in June 2000 in response to an effort by a Canadian company to drill for oil under a Guyanese concession.
 Guyana regards its legal title to all of its territory as sound.
 However, the dispute with Suriname was arbitrated by the United Nations Convention on Law of the Sea and a ruling in favor of Guyana was announced in September 2007.